 So what exactly is Salad Niçoise?
 Well for starters it’s pronounced “knee swaz.”
 After that it gets fairly complicated.
 I did a little research and discovered there’s quite the debate about what should and should not be included in this salad.
 Quite entertaining reading actually.
 Some versions say canned tuna.
 Some say never any cooked beans or potatoes.
 Experts even disagree on how to serve the salad – tossed or plated in arranged order.
 So, just for clarification, this is MY VERSION of Salad Niçoise.
 I don’t want to get beat up.
-Over a salad.
+Over a salad.Jump to Recipe

 Finally, sear a thick good quality tuna steak in a really hot pan.
 Make sure you season both sides with salt and pepper, and add a bit of olive oil so the tuna doesn’t stick.
 This is what real tuna looks like.
 A serving of meat is typically 200 grams or about 1/4 pound.
 I prefer to buy one larger piece of tuna and cut it after cooking.

 You want a really nice crust on the outside and rare inside.
 If you aren’t comfortable with rare tuna, go ahead and cook it through.
 But trust me, if you haven’t tried it this way you really should!

 Now assemble the salad by topping the greens with the marinated potatoes and beans.
 Add eggs, olives and capers.
 Salad Niçoise looks really nice with slices of tuna fanned on top of the salad.
 Cut it against the grain so it looks like this.

 Here’s the recipe:

 - 200 g fresh tuna steak about half pound

 - 8 mini potatoes or regular potatoes cut into bite size chunks

 - 2 handfuls green beans

 - 2 hard boiled eggs